The Field Museum Of Chicago: Natural History and Science Exhibits

 Are Tours Offered?
 Is Photography Allowed?
 Where Do I Park?

 Docent-led tours are available daily.
 The free tour includes highlights of the most famous and unique exhibits plus a tour of the Pawnee Earth Lodge.
-You’re allowed to photograph museum exhibits with a hand-held camera or phone camera unless it says otherwise.
+Photography is allowed in most areas with a hand-held camera, tripod or phone camera unless it says otherwise.
 Commercial photos can only be taken with prior written permission.
-Soldier Field North Garage, East Museum Lot and additional lots at the Adler Planetarium accommodate visitors to the Field Museum.
+Visitors may park at surrounding garages including Soldier Field North Garage, East Museum Lot and additional lots around Museum Campus.